-Whipped Ricotta Dip — a light, fluffy, 5-minute appetizer made with creamy ricotta, lemon, olive oil, and fresh herbs.
-It’s irresistibly smooth, bright, and perfect with crackers, veggies, toast, or any snack board situation.
+This whipped ricotta dip is a light, fluffy, 5-minute appetizer made with creamy ricotta, lemon, olive oil, and fresh herbs.
+It’s smooth, bright, and perfect for serving with crackers, veggies, toast, or as part of a snack board.

 Let's get started!